Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Problem Formulation

 A selection rule $R$ maps the observed data $(\mathcal{D}^{\textrm{cal}},\mathcal{X}^{\textrm{test}})$ to a data-dependent selection subset

 whose indices are interpreted as the test inputs in set $\mathcal{X}^{\textrm{test}}$ the user deems likely to satisfy the requirement in \eqref{eq_perform_req}.

 A \textit{false discovery} occurs when a test point is selected even though it fails to satisfy the requirement in \eqref{eq_perform_req}, i.e., when one has the inclusion $j\in\mathcal{R}$ and also the inequality $Y_{n+j}\leq c_j$.
-We quantify the realized error using the \emph{false discovery proportion} (FDP), i.e.,
+We quantify the realized error using the FDP, i.e.,